Lampcraft Industries Floor Lamp

 Manufacturer: Lampcraft Industries, Chicago, Illinois, USA – attributed.

-Other versions: Made in many variations.
+Other versions: This Lampcraft Industries floor lamp exists in many variations.
 Some lamps have also the label “Genuine American Walnut”.

 Lampcraft Industries was founded in 1940 in Chicago by Philip “Pinky” Harris.
 They mainly produced lamps in modern, traditional and Early American.
 Wood, plastics and glass were used extensively in all their models.
 Many of their lamps have girls names such as Kimberly, Pundy, Waverley, Stacey.